 The Organization leases its office space under a noncancelable operating lease, which originally expired in August 2019.
 Upon expiration of the lease, the Organization continued to lease the space on a month-to-month basis.
-Total rent expense for the year ended December 31, 2022 was \$28,620 and is included in supporting services in the accompanying statement of activities and statement of functional expenses.
+Total rent expense for the year ended December 31, 2023 was \$28,620 and is included in office expenses in the accompanying statement of functional expenses.